 The sequence of courses we regularly run is:

 Beginners (course 1a)

 We also offer drop-in beginners, improver/intermediate and advanced classes, as well as regular workshops and themed courses.
 If you have a question about our teaching, please check out out our FAQ or email us: info (add @camtango.com).
 We welcome questions and feedback on any of our classes you may have attended

 Tango Teaching Qualifications

-Mike, Sam, Annette, Stephanie & John hold ‘Teachers of Dancing’ badges that say we are ‘bona fide teachers of established practice and reputation’, from the UKA (United Kingdom Alliance – for dance, drama and exercise).
+Annette and John hold ‘Teachers of Dancing’ badges that say they are ‘bona fide teachers of established practice and reputation’, from the UKA (United Kingdom Alliance – for dance, drama and exercise).
 What this means in practice is that we went through a day of dance teaching assessment, and observation (while we taught 3 hours of tango course class).
-John, Annette, Mike, and Sam have all attended ‘Teacher Week’ at El Corte in the Netherlands to meet other teachers from around Europe, talk, practice and get feedback on our teaching.
+We have also attended ‘Teacher Week’ at El Corte in the Netherlands to meet other teachers from around Europe, talk, practice and get feedback on our teaching.